-- Lycaste Orchid represents the common name of a small but impressive genus of truly breathtaking orchids containing roughly 30 species of plants.
+- Firstly, Lycaste Orchid represents the common name of an entire group of flowers.
+Further, this small but impressive genus of truly breathtaking orchids contains roughly 30 species of plants.

-- Many experts consider this to be the most beautiful of all known varieties of orchid.
-Its popularity with gardeners would seem to support this opinion.
+- Many experts also consider this to be the most beautiful of all known varieties of orchid.
+In addition, its extreme popularity with gardeners around the world would seem to support this opinion.

-- Along with its great beauty, the flower remains renowned for its distinctive aroma.
-This has been compared to a combination of cloves and cinnamon.
+- Along with its great beauty, the flower also remains renowned for its distinctive aroma.
+This scent has, in fact, often been compared to a unique combination of cloves and cinnamon.

 Lycaste Orchid Physical Description

-All known varieties of the gorgeous Lycaste Orchid possess the thin, pleated leaves, and egg-shaped pseudobulbs for which the genus has become famous.
+First of all, all known varieties of the gorgeous Lycaste Orchid have quite similar characteristics.
+Therefore, most possess the thin, pleated leaves, and egg-shaped pseudobulbs for which the genus has become famous.

-As with all orchids, the flowers in this genus possess three sepals and three petals.
-It also presents several color varieties.
+Further, as with all orchids, the flowers in this magnificent genus possess three sepals and three petals.
+In addition to this trait, all of the various forms also commonly present several color varieties.

 The sepals may be either orange, green, reddish brown, or yellow while the petals are most commonly white, orange, or yellow.

-The flowers of most Lycaste Orchid varieties grow to about 4 in (10 cm) in diameter.
-A few varieties, however, may reach as much as 7.1 in (18 cm).
+Additionally, the flowers of most Lycaste Orchid varieties typically grow to a length of about 4 in (10 cm) in diameter.
+But, a few varieties, however, sometimes reach a length of as much as 7.1 in (18 cm).